braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 Once your `IInAppMessageViewFactory` is created, call `AppboyInAppMessageManager.setCustomInAppMessageViewFactory()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageViewFactory` instead of the default view factory.

+{% alert tip %}
->  We recommend setting your `IInAppMessageViewFactory` in your [`Application.onCreate()`][82] before any other calls to Braze.
+We recommend setting your `IInAppMessageViewFactory` in your [`Application.onCreate()`][82] before any other calls to Braze.
 This will ensure that the custom view factory is set before any in-app message is displayed.
+{% endalert %}

 See [`InAppMessageTesterFragment.java`][2] in the DroidBoy sample app for an example implementation.